 What’s it like transitioning from Eleven Fifty to working as a new developer?

-At Eleven Fifty you are locked into a boot camp.
+At Eleven Fifty you are locked into a coding bootcamp.
 It kind of becomes your life.
 It is a culture (and sometimes like a religion.)
 You join and it becomes hard to let go and divorce that immersive learning style.
 But they do a great job setting you up to learn on your own and how to fail gracefully.
 Being a new developer is daunting, especially working under such knowledgeable people, and I have to constantly remind myself this is what I do now.

 Thank you to Nate for sharing his experience!
 Want to make your own transition?
 Our team members are waiting to help!
 Talk to an advisor or sign up to join us at one of our FREE Intro to Coding courses.